GorgonsMaze/GorgonsMaze.github.io/README.md

  * Pushpin side-nav for project language links
  * Update Project links and format projects to have link back to portfolio
 * Fix Side-Nav hamburger>X animation to work with clicks outside transform button
+* Fix responsive issues with language chips in cards

 #To-Do's [Main]
 * Parallax text animation on load and scroll